 Time taken to reach: 5 hours and 30 minutes

-One of the closest hill stations to Delhi, Lansdowne is another great option for you to spend a relaxing weekend away from the cacophony.
+One of the closest hill stations to Delhi, Lansdowne is another great option for you to spend a relaxing weekend away from the noise.
 Salubrious weather, misty mountains, lush greenery, crisp air; Lansdowne has everything one seeks for a hill station vacay.
-You can also spend your time exploring the numerous sightseeing places in and around Lansdowne.
+You can also explore the numerous sightseeing places in and around Lansdowne.

 Places to see in Lansdowne: Bhulla Lake, Tip N Top, Bhim Pakora, Tarkeshwar Mahadev Temple, Darwan Singh Museum, Snow Viewpoint

 Among the popular hill stations around Delhi, Mussoorie needs no introduction.
 It is perched at an elevation of about 2000 metres in Uttarakhand.
 A glimpse of the picturesque hill station will make you understand why it is among the most frequented holiday destinations in the state.

 Places to see in Mussoorie: Mussoorie Lake, Camel’s Back Road, Kempty Falls, Jharipani Falls, Mossy Falls, Benog Wildlife Sanctuary, Dhanaulti

 Time taken to reach: 6 hours 50 minutes